NAME

 Operations and facilities that require a running system, such as

-breakpoints, are not supported by crash
+breakpoints, are not supported by crash.

-does not provide pagination.
+crash does not provide pagination.

 However, by using the pipe symbol, output may be sent to commands available